quatware/thesis/README.md

-# thesis
-Software and data belonging to EMG-analysis of M. infraspinatus and M. deltoideus in external rotation with and without simultaneous adduction force
+##EMG-analysis of M. infraspinatus and M. deltoideus in external rotation with and without simultaneous adduction force
+###Software and data repository

+###Files:

 All code in this repository is subject to the Unlicense.